41st President of the United States (1989-1993)

 Term: January 20, 1989-January 20, 1993

-I don’t know if it would be any consolation to him, but 20 years after losing his bid for a second term in the White House there is only one other one-term President that I have ranked higher than George H.W.
-Bush.
-What drove Bush out of office in 1992 was a perfect storm — fatigue after 12 years of Republicans in the White House, the charismatic opposition of perhaps the best pure politician of the second half of the 20th Century (Bill Clinton), a third-party challenge from the wealthy and interesting Ross Perot which damaged Bush far more than Clinton, and an economic recession which wasn’t entirely Bush’s fault.
+I don’t know if it is any consolation to him, but over 20 years after losing his bid for a second term in the White House there is only one other one-term President that I have ranked higher than George H.W.
+Bush, and I’ve also boosted Bush 41 two spots higher than I had him ranked in 2012.
+What drove Bush out of office in 1992 was a perfect storm — fatigue after 12 years of Republicans in the White House, the charismatic opposition of perhaps the best pure politician of the second half of the 20th Century (Bill Clinton), a third-party challenge from the wealthy, eccentric, and interesting Ross Perot which damaged Bush far more than Clinton, and an economic recession which wasn’t entirely Bush’s fault.
 Bush 41’s Presidency seems to be remembered more fondly as the years pass, especially once there was a Bush 43 to compare him to.
-Bush was a moderate and a realist, someone who never threw bombs to earn political capital and was an able manager.
+Bush was a moderate and a realist, someone who never threw bombs to earn political capital, never spent the political capital that he had earned just because he had it, and was an able manager.
 When it came to foreign relations, we’ve had few Presidents who understood the intricacies of diplomacy and could build a real, solid coalition.
 When the Cold War ended with Bush at the helm, he was smart enough to realize that the United States would gain nothing but enmity if we took a victory lap and rubbed the nose of the Soviets in their downfall.
 In Panama and then Iraq, Bush restored American confidence in the U.S. military which remained shaken in the wake of Vietnam.
 The Persian Gulf War was a clear display of American power, but also American diplomacy at its best — building a massive coalition of diverse Allies, setting a goal, and not allowing an inch of mission creep.
-Bush has lived long enough to see him receive the appreciation for his leadership that he certainly deserves.
+And all of those successful aspects of the Gulf War happened because George Bush was in charge.
+In 1992, Bush’s campaign staff was frustrated by their candidate’s inability to claim credit for his victories — not because there weren’t any, but because George Herbert Walker Bush didn’t brag about himself.
+He even had to be coaxed into discussing his heroic exploits flying dangerous combat missions in World War II or detailing his lengthy career serving his country in many different and important roles.
+It wasn’t that Bush didn’t want to be reelected as President, it’s just trumpeting his own achievements and self-praise wasn’t in DNA.
+After his loss to Clinton, 41 was devastated, but fortunately Bush has lived long enough to receive the appreciation for his leadership that he certainly deserves.
+He also had the rare honor of seeing his son elected to two terms as President, may still get a chance to see a second son in the Oval Office, and has forged a unique and wonderful friendship/surrogate father-son relationship with the very man who defeated him in 1992, Bill Clinton.
+Today, at 90 years old, George H.W.
+Bush is still going strong, rocking badass socks, doing his thing on Twitter, continuing to skydive (!), and holds the undisputed championship as the most beloved ex-President alive today.

 1948: Schlesinger Sr./Life Magazine: Not Ranked